e-tolman/2025_LifeOutdoors_Biodiversity_Workshop/README.md

 #### ▶️ Estimate with ANGSD and realSFS

-First, run ANGSD to generate the `.saf.idx` file (not shown here), then run:
+First, run ANGSD to generate the `.saf.idx` file (not shown here), then run (in a job script):

 ```bash
 realSFS angsdput.saf.idx > est.ml
 ```

-To calculate heterozygosity:
+To calculate heterozygosity (in terminal):

 ```bash
 awk '{